rudderlabs/rudderstack-docs/destinations/pipedrive.md

 To successfully configure Pipedrive as a destination, you will need to configure the following settings:

-* **Api Token:** Your api token is a unique token generated for your account.
-It can be found in your account in the **Company Settings**-->**Personal Preferances** --> **API**.
+* **Api Token:** Your API token is a unique token generated for your account.
+It can be found in your Pipedrive account by navigating to **Company Settings**-->**Personal Preferances** --> **API**.

 {% hint style="info" %}
-`GroupId Token` and `UserId Token` fields are related to Custom Field tokens in Pipedrive.{% endhint %}
+`GroupId Token` and `UserId Token` fields are related to the Custom Field tokens in Pipedrive.{% endhint %}

 {% hint style="info" %}
 **Note:** Pipedrive does not support mapping userId or groupId.
-Instead they create id's internally.
-So, in order for RudderStack calls to work with Pipedrive, create custom fields for userId, groupId in Pipedrive to which the provided userId and groupId values would be mapped to.
+Instead they create these IDs internally.
+Therefore, in order for RudderStack calls to work with Pipedrive, you will need to create custom fields for `userId` and `groupId` in Pipedrive to which the provided userId and groupId values will be mapped.
 {% endhint %}.

-**Note:** For cases where user already has the list of pipedrive id's, events can be sent using those id's as external Id.
-Details have been mentioned below.
-Go to the section `Using External Id`.
+**Note:** For cases where user already has the list of pipedrive IDs, events can be sent using those IDs as as external IDs.
+For more details, refer the section **Using External IDs** section.

-{% hint style="info" %} **Note:** `GroupId Token` and `UserId Token` are required only if calls like identify, group, etc. will be made.
-In that case, rudderstack needs a way to map provided userId's and groupId's in the destination.{% endhint %}
+{% hint style="info" %} **Note:** `GroupId Token` and `UserId Token` are required only if calls like `identify`, `group`, etc. are made.
+In that case, RudderStack needs a way to map the provided `userId` and `groupId` in the destination.
+{% endhint %}

-**Note:** For creating `Leads` or `Organization` in Pipedrive, `person_id` is required.
-Anonymous tracking is not available.
-Hence, UserId or External Id is required for all events.
+**Note:** For creating `Leads` or `Organization` in Pipedrive, the `person_id` parameter is required.
+Since anonymous tracking is not available, UserId or External Id is required for all events.

 ## Enable User Creation